What's a community council?

 Each neighbourhood has a fixed number of places on its community council reserved for it.

 Community councils have a legal right to be consulted on important local issues, such as planning and licensing.
-They're also a way for local people to get things done in their area and make sure that the voices of local people are heard.
-They're a direct link between local people and public bodies such as the NHS and police and provide an opportunity to campaign on specific issues, run local events and support good causes.
+They're also a way for local people to get things done and make sure that the voices of local people are heard.
+They're a direct link between local people and public bodies such as the Council, NHS and Police and provide an opportunity to campaign on specific issues, run local events and support good causes.

 Community council activities